Item Prep, Entry, Pricing & Tagging

 - Tagging Gun.
 Tags should be attached to clothing with a tagging gun (preferred), or safety pins.
 Tagging guns are available at your local office supply store (Office Max, Staples, etc.) and on websites such as Amazon.com and StoreSupply.com.

 - White/off-white card stock.
 Regular printer paper makes for flimsy tags that do not scan well and will not be accepted.
 Please only use white/off-white 65lb. card stock when printing your tags.
 Card stock can be found at WalMart and your local office supply store.
 No textured/glossy paper.

 - Safety Pins.
 It is good to have a variety of sizes.
 ABSOLUTELY NO straight pins!
 Straight pins are dangerous to our shoppers and volunteers!
 Tip: look for heavier-weight pins; Walmart carries a good selection.
 I hate to say this as I LOVE The Dollar Tree, but their safety pins are no good!

 - Hangers.
 Shirt and pant hangers in appropriate sizes.
 Many retailers throw away their plastic hangers.
 Save them from the landfill!
 Check out dry-cleaners and retail stores and ask if they have any hangers you can pick up.
 Check Freecycle.com and Craigslist.
 These are just a few sources of free hangers.
-Wire hangers work for all but the smallest sizes (NB-12 months); you can secure pants with safety pins to the angled sides of wire hangers as well (children's only).
+Regular size wire hangers work for all but the smallest sizes (NB-3 months); you can secure pants with safety pins to the angled sides of wire hangers as well (children's only).
 Men's and Women's pants, skirts, and shorts MUST be on clip-style pants hangers (you may purchase them from The Treasure Chest Sale if you have trouble sourcing them; it adult pants/skirts/shorts are attached with safety pins or folded over the middle of a hanger at drop-off, TTCS will pull them, re-hang them properly, and deduct $2 per item from consignor checks).
-WalMart also sells hangers for around 10 cents each.
+WalMart also sells shirt hangers for around 10 cents each.